hamspncr/CSCI3280_Project/README.md

 ## Setting up environment variables

-In each directory, clone .env and name the clone .env.local.
+In both client and server directories, clone the .env of each directory and name this clone .env.local.
 In the client directory, paste your private ip (v4) into `VITE_HOST`.
 In the server directory, paste it into `HOST`.
 MAKE SURE you do not put quotes.
 It should look like:

 ```
 HOST=your-private-ip